stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-This file is generated once the model and analysis has completed.
-It provides additional statistics on the simulated model such as fertility and death rates, number of remarriages, population sizes, and average children per marriage.
+This file provides additional statistics on the simulated population, including fertility, death and remarriage rates, and family size distributions.
 </dd>

 <dt>